Perfectionism and the Core Belief of “Not Good Enough”

 Most of this article is about how therapy helps perfectionism.

 I am sorry if you were looking for quick strategies in 3 easy steps.
-If you ever find that some where, please let me know!
+If you ever find that somewhere, please let me know!

 That core belief of “not good enough” is stubborn and probably tied to pain from your past.
 I can’t, in good conscience, share many tips and tricks for working with perfectionism without emphasizing the importance of delving into that core belief.
 Digging up that core belief can be tricky and painful.
 It it tough to do alone.